 Per-DeliveryService Routing Names¶

-- value: whatever value is used for the affected CDN’s http.routing.name
+name: upgrade_http_routing_name config_file: temp value: Whatever value is used for the affected CDN’s

 Apache Traffic Server 7.x (Cachekey Plugin)¶

-In Traffic Ops 2.2 we have added support for Apache Traffic Server 7.x.
-With 7.x comes support for the new cachekey plugin which replaces the cacheurl plugin which is now deprecated.
-While not needed immediately it is recommended to start replacing cacheurl usages with cachekey as soon as possible because ATS 6.x already supports the new cachekey plugin.
+In Traffic Ops 2.2 we have added support for Apache Traffic Server (ATS) 7.x.
+With 7.x comes support for the new Cachekey Plugin which replaces the now-deprecated Cacheurl Plugin.
+While not needed immediately it is recommended to start replacing Cacheurl usages with Cachekey as soon as possible, because ATS 6.x already supports the new Cachekey Plugin.

-First if you are currently using a regex for your delivery service you will have to remove that existing value.
-Then you will need to make a new DS profile and assign parameters in it to the cachekey.config file.
+First, if you are currently using a regular expression for your Delivery Service you will have to remove that existing value.
+Then you will need to make a new Delivery Service profile and assign parameters to it that use the

 Some common parameters are

 - This is used for a simple domain replacement.